BIMM University Berlin Alumni host workshop for Straßenkinder e.V.

 It was a great experience to be able to plan and conduct a workshop with great resources and external support.
 This is not always the case when you’re in the social work field.
 There might be great project ideas but not enough equipment, budget or time to execute them in such depth.
 BIMM providing gear, the youth centre having built their own in-house studio and Lions Club financially supporting the project really gave us the freedom to create a fun workshop with lots of opportunities!
 I also loved working with Alexandrine because we both really complimented each other in our skills.

-“We were really happy with the communication, support and supply of music equipment by BIMM Institute and we believe we met the goals that we had set out to achieve.
+“We were really happy with the communication, support and supply of music equipment by BIMM University Berlin and we believe we met the goals that we had set out to achieve.
 We were able to give the teenagers and young people of our house two unforgettable days of learning about media-specific skills.”

 Karlsson Olberg from Jugendhaus BOLLE